 - Open wounds

-Pricing varies depending upon the amount of submental fat to be treated and the number of sessions required.
+Pricing varies depending upon the amount of submental fat and the how many sessions the treatment requires.
 During your complimentary consultation, an exact cost will be given.

 Schedule a Consultation